Maerih/Lofty/README.md

 - More features coming
 ### Pre-requisites
 1. Run your attackers Server

   `python3 lofty-server.py`

   Or

   `python3 lofty-server1.py`

+- NB: I recommend you to remove the server files to another folder.

-2. Change the Server Ip on the source Code.Just do a search and replace of `http://192.168.100.39:8000/post` and replace that to your ip.
+2. Change the Server Ip on the source Code.Just do a search and replace of **`http://192.168.100.39:8000/post`** and replace that to your ip.

 <img width="455" height="137" alt="lofty-ip" src="https://github.com/user-attachments/assets/4519a813-b711-4d26-9ee8-2fb17697f3bd" />

-3.
 ### Build from source

 1. Set Android studio and clone repo